Lonnie Spurrier

-Lonnie Vernon "Lon" Spurrier (May 27, 1932 – June 23, 2015) was an American former middle-distance runner who competed in the 1956 Summer Olympics and set the world's record in the half-mile in 1955.
+Lonnie Vernon Spurrier (May 27, 1932 – June 23, 2015) was an American middle-distance runner who competed in the 1956 Summer Olympics and set the world's record in the half-mile in 1955.

-Spurrier was born on May 27, 1932 in the rural farming community of Douglas County, Missouri.
+Spurrier was born on May 27, 1932, in the rural farming community of Douglas County, Missouri.
 He was one of six children of John and Golda Spurrier, who migrated to the Central Valley of California during the Dust Bowl, eventually settling in the agricultural town of Delano, about a half-hour north of Bakersfield.
 Following in the footsteps of his two older brothers, he loved playing sports, and by the time he graduated from Delano High School in 1950 he had established himself as an all-around athlete playing varsity football as halfback, basketball (named outstanding defensive player of the year), and both baseball and track.
 Lon was also active socially in high school where he was Student Council president and voted by classmates as best all-around senior boy.
 In his senior year, he was encouraged by his high school coach to switch from baseball to track, where he participated in a wide variety of events.
-Track proved a natural fit, and by the end of the season he’d set the school record in the low hurdles, and finished 6th place in the CIF California State Meet in the 440, the third time he’d ever ran that distance.
+Track proved a natural fit, and by the end of the season he'd set the school record in the low hurdles, and finished 6th place in the CIF California State Meet in the 440, the third time he'd ever ran that distance.

-It was at the University of California at Berkeley, under the tutelage of legendary Cal track coach Brutus Hamilton, that Spurrier’s newfound interest in track flourished.
+It was at the University of California at Berkeley, under the tutelage of legendary Cal track coach Brutus Hamilton, that Spurrier's newfound interest in track flourished.
 He won the Pacific Coast Conference 800 title in 1952 and tied for third in the NCAA that year.
 In 1954, in a remarkable event, he was on one of two college relay teams that broke the 4x880 (2 mile relay) world's record time.
 The Cal relay team (Al Baeta, Ed Wilson, Len Simpson, and anchored by Spurrier), finished in 2nd place, with a time of 7:28.5, just 1.2 seconds behind the Fordham team.
 Both teams broke the world's record time that had been previously set by a group of Olympians.
 He was named an All-American.